Everything You Need to Know About Health Insurance for Long-Term Travelers

 SafetyWing has limited emergency coverage in America, and if you’re an injured non-American, they might pay for medical evacuation back to your home country for further treatment — but probably not; the coverage is very limited.
 And keep in mind that coverage stops completely after 30 days.
 What if you’re injured on the 29th day?

 And if you’re an American, SafetyWing definitely doesn’t allow you to use their medical evacuation coverage for travel to another country for further treatment.
-And if you’re on Nomad Health, you probably have no other U.S. coverage — and no, you almost certainly can’t immediately sign up for an Affordable Care Act, or ACA “Obamacare” plan.
+And if you’re on Nomad Insurance Complete, you probably have no other U.S. coverage — and no, you almost certainly can’t immediately sign up for an Affordable Care Act, or ACA “Obamacare” plan.

 That means that after 30 days, your coverage ends.
 And you could be stuck in America, unable to get on a plane, recovering but also racking up huge, unpaid, bankruptcy-causing medical bills.